 - considers what steps it can take to reduce its high turnover of staff; and

 - reviews the learning from each of the complainant’s complaints, alongside its Complaints Policy, to consider where it needs to make improvements.

 - reviews its contracts with any other third party fundraising organisations; and

 - reviews the training that new and existing staff receive with any other third party fundraising organisations that the charity works with.

 - updates the contract with its agency to ensure that the contractual arrangements provide specifically for adherence to the code and adequate oversight arrangements;

 - reviews the quality monitoring measures currently in place to check the work that the agency does on its behalf;

 - reviews how it handles charity bag complaints.

+The charities and agency accepted our recommendations.
 We asked that ELT, Leukaemia Care and Bliss each write to us within two months of our final decision to outline the action taken in response to our findings and recommendations.